san-zrl/chess_openings/README.md

 ![](images/Distribution_of_Opening_Systems.jpg)

-### Question 3: What are the most sucessful opening systems for White or Black per skill level?
+### Question 3: What are the most successful opening systems for White or Black per skill level?

 In the beginner level, for both Black and White King\'s Pawn Game or Van\'t Kruijs seem to be the recommended choice since White won